Pratech1015/PWClient/README.md

 ## Overview

 PWClient is designed to be compact, responsive, easy to use and it uses [Physics Wallah Web](https://pw.live) for its main UI.
-It takes advantage of Caching and fixed PW web bugs, to maintain peaceful learning environment.
+It takes advantage of caching and fixed PW web bugs, to maintain peaceful learning environment.

 ---